ValentinMaz/Power-Platform-Samples/PowerBI Templates/README.md

 - Parameters to configure:
    - GuidelinesPage: the url of a page explaining the best practices to the users (SharePoint or other)
    - CoEKitEnvironmentUrl: the org Url of the environment where the CoE Kit is installed
+- Other steps:
+   - There is a Row Level Security Role configured called "User".
+Once published to Power BI Online, you can assign this role to Makers and they will only see their own data
-- Other steps: once the parameters are configured, the report will be refreshed pulling all the required data.
+   - once the parameters are configured, the report will be refreshed pulling all the required data.
 The visuals are pretty self-explanatory, feel free to adjust as needed!